Aaron Klug: Early life and education

+Klug was part of the Hashomer Hatzair Jewish Zionist youth movement in South Africa.

 He started to study microbiology, but then moved into physics and maths, graduating with a Bachelor of Science degree at the University of the Witwatersrand, in Johannesburg.
-He studied physics and obtained his Master of Science degree at the University of Cape Town.
+He studied physics under Reginald W. James and obtained his Master of Science degree at the University of Cape Town.
 He was awarded an 1851 Research Fellowship from the Royal Commission for the Exhibition of 1851, which enabled him to move to England, completing his PhD in research physics at Trinity College, Cambridge in 1953.

 Career and research

-Following his PhD, Klug moved to Birkbeck College in the University of London in late 1953, and started working with virologist Rosalind Franklin in the lab of crystallographer John Bernal.
+Following his PhD, Klug moved to Birkbeck College in the University of London in late 1953, and started working with chemist and X-ray crystallographer Rosalind Franklin in the lab of crystallographer John Bernal.
 This experience aroused a lifelong interest in the study of viruses, and during his time there he made discoveries in the structure of the tobacco mosaic virus.
 In 1962 he moved to the newly built Medical Research Council (MRC) Laboratory of Molecular Biology (LMB) in Cambridge.
 Over the following decade Klug used methods from X-ray diffraction, microscopy and structural modelling to develop crystallographic electron microscopy in which a sequence of two-dimensional images of crystals taken from different angles are combined to produce three-dimensional images of the target.
 He studied the structure of transfer RNA, and found what is known as zinc fingers as well as the neurofibrils in Alzheimer's disease.

-Also in 1962 Klug had been offered a teaching Fellowship at Peterhouse, Cambridge.
-After receiving the Nobel Prize in Chemistry in 1982, he went on teaching because he found the courses interesting and was later made an Honorary Fellow at the College.
+Also in 1962, Klug became a Fellow of Peterhouse, Cambridge.
+He was later made an Honorary Fellow of the college.

-Between 1986 and 1996 he was director of the Laboratory of Molecular Biology in Cambridge.

-Klug served on the Advisory Council for the Campaign for Science and Engineering.
+Between 1986 and 1996, Klug was director of the LMB.
+He served on the Advisory Council for the Campaign for Science and Engineering.
 He also served on the Board of Scientific Governors at The Scripps Research Institute.

 He and Dai Rees approached the Wellcome Trust to found the Wellcome Sanger Institute, which was a key player in the Human Genome Project.